GEP 280 Foundations in Environmental Data Analysis Syllabus

 Homework is usually to be completed before class in preparation for the class period and is awarded full credit if complete and on time.
 All homework has a one-day grace period where late work receives 90% credit.
 Any homework up to one week late receives 80% credit.
 Any homework turned in after one week late will receive 70% credit.

-There will be several exam days throughout the semester.
-During the exam period, the instructor will hand out exam questions focused on specific skills.
 You will complete these questions and briefly present them to the instructor.
 The instructor will look over the work, ask any clarifying questions, and assign a grade of complete or not-yet.
 You may reattempt the work without penalty during the current or future exam sessions.

-To earn a A grade:
+To earn an A grade:

 - Calculate the dimensions of a volume taking different shapes